 Taxi/Uber: The second time, we took a taxi to the safari and called an Uber for the return trip.
 Private transportation is more expensive.
 You’re paying for the convenience of traveling door-to-door, on your schedule.
 Note that you are paying PER CAR, not per person, so remember to factor that into your comparison.

-Tip: New to Uber?
+ⓘ TIP: New to Uber?
 Sign up here.
-Get $5 off your first 4 rides with our promo code: danb2984.
+Get a discount on your first rides with our promo code: danb2984.

 Night Safari entrance